flycheck/flycheck/doc/manual/usage.rst

    suitable, signal an error.

-   You may directly set this variable without :el:command:`flycheck-select-checker`, e.g. via file local variables.
-For instance, you can use the following file local variable within a Python file to always use :command:`pylint` for the file:
+   You may directly set this variable without :command:`flycheck-select-checker`, e.g. via file local variables.
+For instance, you can use the following file local variable within a Python file to always use `pylint` for the file:

    .. code-block:: python